varnishcache-friends/libvmod-geoip2/README.md

 More examples available at https://github.com/fgsch/libvmod-geoip2/wiki.

-## GeoIP2 DB update
+## DB updates

-To update the DB, download the new file on the same filesystem as the old one and move it over.
+To update the GeoIP2 DB, download the new file on the same filesystem as the old one and move it over.
 See also https://github.com/maxmind/geoipupdate.

 ## License